asyncapi/generator/docs/generator_template.md

 4. Dynamically get the class name **TemperatureServiceClient** from the AsyncAPI document from the **info** object using the Parser API using the code: `asyncapi.info().title()` .
 It will return `Temperature Service`, then remove the spaces and add Client as a suffix.
 5. There is no templating needed in the `__init__` function, there is only hardcoded information.

-> If you're on the fence about which templating engine you should use in your template, check out the [react render engine](https://www.asyncapi.com/docs/tools/generator/react-render-engine) and [nunjucks render engine](https://www.asyncapi.com/docs/tools/generator/nunjucks-render-engine) documentation.
+> If you're on the fence about which templating engine you should use in your template, check out the [React render engine](https://www.asyncapi.com/docs/tools/generator/react-render-engine) and [nunjucks render engine](https://www.asyncapi.com/docs/tools/generator/nunjucks-render-engine) documentation.
 In the next section, you'll refactor your template to use React.

 ### Creating a reusable component